Instructional Programs

 Poudre Paddlers Essentials of River Canoeing

 Location: Fort Collins Area, Northern Colorado.
-Details TBA
+Details TBD

 This course is an introduction to canoeing and to canoeing rivers.
 You will learn the proper paddling techniques for the bow and stern paddlers of a tandem canoe or solo techniques if you paddle alone.